Macedonian Hussar Regiment: History

 In the middle of the 18th century started a migration from the Military Frontier of the Habsburg monarchy to the Russian Empire.
 Russian authorities gave these new settlers a land, which acquired names as New Serbia and Slavo-Serbia, soon after the War of the Austrian Succession.
 The purpose of these polities was protection of southern borders of the Russian empire as well as participation in Russian military operations near that region.
 Commandant of New Serbia was Jovan Horvat.
-On March 9, 1759, Horvat, with the permission of Empress Elizaveta Petrovna, formed the Macedonian Hussar Regiment.
+On 9 March 1759, Horvat, with the permission of Empress Elizaveta Petrovna, formed the Macedonian Hussar Regiment.
 New Serbia and Slavo-Serbia in fact were populated by a different nationalities and the names of the regiments formed there did not reflect exactly their national composition.
 Many of the refugees who formed the Macedonian Regiment were described by the imperial authorities as Bulgarians, Vlachs, Serbs and Greeks among the participants.
-Some were counted as Macedonians, but also a large number of Montenegrins were presented there.
+Some were counted as Macedonians, but also Montenegrins were presented there.
 The commander of the Macedonian Hussar Regiment was Aleksey Kostyurin.

 The coat of arms of the Macedonian Hussar Regiment was approved in 1776 and represented: "A silver shield in a red field, with different decorations, and under it two crossed wooden arrows covered with gold dots."
-On July 26, 1761, the Macedonian Hussars were merged with the existing Bulgarian Hussar Regiment into a general Macedonian Hussars Regiment because of the small number of personnel in both the regiments.
-On May 10, 1763, by decree of Empress Catherine II, the Macedonian Hussar Regiment was disbanded and its personnel were assigned to the Polish, Moldovan and Serbian Hussar Regiments.
-On December 24, 1776, a new Macedonian Hussar Regiment consisting of 6 squadrons was created from the 9 foreign regiments established on the territory of Azov and Novorossiysk regions to protect the southern borders of the empire.
-On June 28, 1783, it was disbanded and his staff assigned to the Alexandrian Hussar Regiment.
+On 26 July 1761, the Macedonian Hussars were merged with the existing Bulgarian Hussar Regiment into a general Macedonian Hussars Regiment because of the small number of personnel in both the regiments.
+On 10 May 1763, by decree of Empress Catherine II, the Macedonian Hussar Regiment was disbanded and its personnel were assigned to the Polish, Moldovan and Serbian Hussar Regiments.
+On 24 December 1776, a new Macedonian Hussar Regiment consisting of 6 squadrons was created from the 9 foreign regiments established on the territory of Azov and Novorossiysk regions to protect the southern borders of the empire.
+On 28 June 1783, it was disbanded and his staff assigned to the Alexandrian Hussar Regiment.